 Reopened in mid-March 2021, this lounge has a great view of the airport’s operations.
 It is good to see Virgin is keeping the capital city airport within its domestic network.

 In our opinion, closing the Canberra lounge would have effectively cemented Virgin’s exit from the corporate market, handing Qantas a larger slice of that lucrative pie.

 We’ll also be sure to share more images of the Virgin Australia Gold Coast lounge down the track.

 Virgin Australia’s international lounge network

 Virgin Australia partners with other operators for its international lounge network, both in Australia and overseas.
 Due to the evolving travel situation at present, many of these lounges will not be open right now.
-We’ve kept all the information below for reference.

 How can I access Virgin Australia lounges?